-Article 2.1 Entry requirements
+Article 2.1 A Entry requirements for non-selective master's degree programmes

 - 1. Holders of a certificate from the Bachelor's degree programme of the University of Groningen as set out in appendix VI will be admitted to the degree programme. - 2.
 Holders of a Dutch or foreign Bachelor's or Master's degree with equivalent learning outcomes as the Bachelor's degree programmes referred to in article 2.1.1 can also be admitted to the degree programme. - 3.
-Students with Bachelor's degrees other than those referred to in article 2.1.1 will be admitted at the discretion of the Admissions Board.
-Admission will be considered if: - a) the previous qualification is equivalent to the Bachelor's degree programme requested in article 2.1.1; - b) the applicant has sufficient proficiency in the English or Dutch language to participate in the programme, save as otherwise provided:
+Students with Bachelor's degrees other than those referred to in article 2.1A 1. will be admitted at the discretion of the Admissions Board.
+Admission will be considered if: - a) the previous qualification is equivalent to the Bachelor's degree programme requested in article 2.1A.1; - b) the applicant has sufficient proficiency in the English or Dutch language to participate in the programme, save as otherwise provided: